kevgo/text-runner/README.md

   every time you change anything in either the described product or its documentation.

 * __change management and [semantic versioning](http://semver.org):__
-  Tutorial Runner tells you whether a change breaks documented behavior.
-  Knowing this before shipping the respective change allows you to either implement it in a more backwards-compatible way or update the documentation and announce the breaking change to your users.
+  Know whether a change breaks documented behavior and make your implementation more backwards-compatible or update the documentation and announce the breaking change to your users.

 * __[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):__